 I am Associate Professor of Interdisciplinary Arts.
 I exhibit nationally and internationally and I am known for my ecological artworks, sound sculptures and large-scale immersive installations.
 I have explored water and its natural circulatory systems, made works in connection to gravity, the sea and the internal body.
 More recently I have been recording the movement of trees and I'm exploring ways to relate this data to sound.
 I am activating publicly engaged projects, working closely with people and communities.
 My artworks are often sited in public spaces nationally and internationally as well as in galleries and performance venues.

-International experience includes Exhibitions in Japan, Australia, USA, Germany, Denmark, Belgium, Holland, Ireland and the Czech Republic.
+International experience includes exhibitions and research activities in Norway, Japan, Australia, USA, Germany, Denmark, Belgium, Holland, Ireland and the Czech Republic.

-She has previously been employed as an Arts lecturer by The University of Brighton, Nottingham Trent University, Loughborough University, De Montford University, New College Nottingham and South Nottingham College.
+I have previously been employed as an Associate Lecturer at The University of Brighton, Nottingham Trent University, De Montfort University, New College Nottingham and South Nottingham College.

-She has also had the role as visiting academic at Monash University, Melbourne, and The Victorian College of the Arts, Melbourne, Australia.
-She Taught and was postgraduate assessor for MA Fine Art Programme at Nottingham Trent University
+I was a visiting academic at Monash University, Melbourne, and The Victorian College of the Arts, Melbourne, Australia.
+I taught and was postgraduate assessor for MA Fine Art Programme at Nottingham Trent University.

 External Examiner at Southampton Solent University 2005-2010

 External Examiner at Lincoln University 2016 - 2020

 BA First Class Honours Degree in Contemporary Arts at Nottingham Trent University

 MA Art (by registered Project) at Nottingham Trent University